exam-image

 Last round, where candidates choose one final school, waiting lists are created

-All Sainik Schools in India accept AISSEE scores for admission to Class 6 and Class 9.
+All Sainik Schools in India accept AISSEE 2026 scores for admission to Class 6 and Class 9.
 These schools are run by the Ministry of Defence and focus on good education, discipline, and preparing students for a career in the Armed Forces.
-A full state-wise list of these schools is given below with links for more details.
+A full state-wise list of AISSEE accepting college and schools is given below.

 State